kumarnandwalkar/heart-disease-prediction-using-GB-classifier/README.md

-## Project Overview
+##
-The goal of this project is to go through the data science lifecycle steps in order to build a heart disease classification web application by using [UCI heart disease](https://archive.ics.uci.edu/ml/datasets/statlog+(heart)) dataset.
+dataset used: [UCI heart disease](https://archive.ics.uci.edu/ml/datasets/statlog+(heart)) dataset.
 This project uses Flask API to deploy the model and build the web application.

 ## Dataset
 The dataset has 14 attributes: